 Numerous studies revealed that sleep deprivation increases our risk of developing chronic medical diseases like diabetes, heart problems, and stroke.
 To reduce these risks, we need at least seven to nine hours of restful sleep.

 While sleeping pills help you fall asleep faster, they do have side effects to be wary of.
 They cause daytime drowsiness, appetite changes, heartburn, and changes in bowel movements.
 Sleeping pills are also known to produce burning sensations in the extremities and trembling of one part of the body.
-Long-term use of sleeping pills can also result in dependence, addiction, and increased risk of overdose.
+Long-term use of sleeping pills can also result in dependence, addiction, and an increased risk of overdose.

 Researchers found that CBN produces potent sedative effects.
 Its sedating and relaxing effects help promote sleep and relieve insomnia.